If you’re living in conflict and want it to end learn how to stop conflict

 One of the most stressful things in life is having conflicts and arguments with people.
 It causes anxiety and puts a burden on the relationship.
 When we are confined or have other stressors on the relationship, it’s even worse.
 However, there are ways to stop the fight before it even starts.
 Being able to de-escalate a situation, or hit pause on yourself, are valuable skills.
 These are also skills that help you in every area of life but are particularly important for families.
 I come from a dysfunctional family and we played the blame game and tempers were heated all the time.
 In adulthood, I quickly realized I needed some new tools for conflict resolution.

 Knowing ways to stop conflict will help in these tense times, and in all times.
 These are my go-to conflict avoidance or resolution suggestions..

 Tips to stop an argument

 Remember, when someone starts to get upset, they’re usually coming from a place where they feel they aren’t being heard.
-That brings us to our first strategy for how to stop conflict.
+That brings us to our first strategy for how to stop an argument.

 Listen to what’s being said to you